momo-wallet/mobile-sdk/README.md

 ## License

-MoMoiOSsdkv2 is available under the MIT license.
+MoMoSDKiOSObjc is available under the MIT license.
 See the LICENSE file for more info.